-- "FOR" the election of each of the nominees to the Board (Proposal No. 1); - "FOR" the approval of the amendment and restatement of the 2010 Incentive Award Plan (Proposal No. 2);

-- "FOR" the approval of the compensation of the Company's named executive officers (Proposal No. 3); and - "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered accounting firm for the fiscal year ending December 31, 2013 (Proposal No. 4).
+- "FOR" the election of each of the nominees to the Board (Proposal No. 1); - "FOR" the approval of the compensation of the Company's named executive officers (Proposal No. 2); - "FOR" the ratification of the appointment of PwC as the Company's independent registered accounting firm for the fiscal year ending December 31, 2015 (Proposal No. 3); and - "FOR" the approval of the amendment and restatement of the 2010 Incentive Award Plan (Proposal No. 4).